2023 Ultimate Orienteer #6 – South Quincy Lakes (Long)

 Snowball cactus (Pediocactus nigrispinus) grows in this area.
 It’s been designated a sensitive species, so if you see any, please avoid stepping on or near it.

-9:30am-12:30pm – Starts (start times are pre-assigned; sign up for a start time when you register; if you don’t, you may have to wait in line to start)
+- 8:45-11:00am – Starts (start times are pre-assigned; if you don’t sign up for a start time, you may have to wait in line to start).
+Sign up for a start time.

 *Wear a watch to ensure that you return to the finish by course closure time, even if you have to abandon your course to do so.
 Those returning after course closure will be disqualified and will make the volunteer staff very grumpy.